Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 Once a new user is created, an email is sent to the associated address which enables the user to create his own password.

 ### Settings
-The settings section allows you to act on localization technologies on various levels.
+The settings section allows you to act on localization solutions on various levels.
 Below is a discussion of each of the types of settings.

 #### Generals
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>  <span style="color:#7B29EA">:material-tag: Tag Tracking</span>